fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 7 (March 1--5)

-{% include alert.html class='warning' title='A few reflections' text="
-There are TWO reflection assignment for this week, one for each chapter.
-- WEDNESDAY: Reading reflection
-- FRIDAY: Reading reflection
-"%}

 - Sara Maza, _Thinking about History_, Ch.
 3: The History of What?, 83--117.

 - Sara Maza, _Thinking about History_, Ch.
 4: How is History Produced?, 118--156.